 It might take a few weeks to see a difference when using salicylic acid.
 It can also cause dryness or irritation.
 You may need to use the product less often or try spot treating if you have sensitive skin.

 Yes, really.
 It’s vital to wear sunscreen every day over scars.
-Sun exposure can darken scars or make them more noticeable.
+Sun exposure can darken scars making them more noticeable.

-If at-home treatments don’t seem to be making a difference, a skin care specialist or your healthcare provider can help with your treatments.
+If at-home treatments don’t seem to be making a difference, a skin care specialist or healthcare professional can help with your treatments.

 Dermabrasion is one of the most effective and common treatments for facial scars.
-While it uses the same general principle as the microdermabrasion kits you can do at home, healthcare providers use a wire brush or a wheel to more deeply exfoliate the top layer of the skin.
+While it uses the same general principle as the microdermabrasion kits you can do at home, healthcare professionals use tools to more deeply exfoliate the top layer of the skin.

-Best for: Scars close to the surface like shallow boxcar or rolling scars.
-However, deeper scars may also become less noticeable.
+Best for: scars close to the surface like shallow boxcar or rolling scars.
+But deeper scars may also become less noticeable

-These aren’t the kind of face masks you binge watch your favorite guilty pleasure with.
+These aren’t the kind of face masks that you wear during a Netflix marathon.
 A chemical peel is a strong acid that’s used to remove the top layer of the skin to reduce deeper scars.

-Some chemical peels are mild enough to be used at home, but your healthcare provider can provide a stronger solution with more dramatic results.
+Some chemical peels are mild enough to be used at home, but a healthcare professional can provide a stronger solution with more dramatic results.

-There are many different types of chemical peels, so it’s best to talk to your healthcare provider about which one is right for you.
+There are many different types of chemical peels, so it’s best to talk with a healthcare professional about which one is right for you.

 Much like a chemical peel and dermabrasion, laser resurfacing removes the top layer of the skin.
 This treatment typically has a faster healing time than other resurfacing treatments.